KieMac16/data-analytics-power-bi-report/README.md

 I duplicated many of the visuals from the Customer Details page to create the following visuals for the Executive Page:

 - Total Revenue, Total Orders and Total Profit card visuals
-- A Line Chart with Total Profit
+- A line chart with Total Profit
-- Donut Charts for Revenue
+- Donut charts for Revenue
-- A Bar Chart of Total Orders by Category
+- A bar chart of Total Orders by Category
 - KPI Visuals

-To create KPI visuals I needed to create Previous Quarter measures.
+To create KPI Visuals I needed to create Previous Quarter measures.
 For example, for Previous Quarter Profit I used:\
 Previous Quarter Profit = CALCULATE([TotalProfit], PREVIOUSQUARTER('Date'[Date]))

 *Screenshot of my executive summary*